TXT to Word Converter — Free Online

 Quality tips for TXT → DOCX

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting TXT to DOCX, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+This is an additive step — no text content is altered or dropped, since there was nothing but characters to begin with.
+What you gain is editability: the result is a real .docx that Word, Google Docs, LibreOffice Writer, and Pages open as a normal, fully editable document rather than a read-only snapshot.

 Troubleshooting